hyperledger/identus-cloud-agent/docs/docusaurus/multitenancy/tenant-onboarding-ext-iam.md

 }
 ```

-After the admin has obtained an `access_token` from Keycloak, a new user can be created by running this command.
+After the admin get the `access_token` from Keycloak, a new user can be created by running this command.

 ```bash
 curl -X 'POST' \